Mike Thaler: Television

-Between 1971 and 1973, Thaler met with PBS Electric Company Television Animation Director, Edith Zornow, to present an idea for a new series called "The Adventures of Letterman".
+Between 1971 and 1973, Thaler met with PBS's The Electric Company's Television Animation Director, Edith Zornow, to present an idea for a new series called "The Adventures of Letterman".
 The show premiered during season two, animated by John and Faith Hubley.
 It featured a flying superhero in a varsity sweater and a football helmet, who repeatedly foiled the Spell Binder, an evil magician who makes mischief by changing or removing letters to make new words, i.e.HEELS became WHEELS.
-The Letterman segments, featured the voices of Zero Mostel, Joan Rivers and Gene Wilder.
+The Letterman segments featured the voices of Zero Mostel, Joan Rivers and Gene Wilder.
 (6b) Thaler wrote the scripts for the first two seasons; twenty episodes in total.

 Jell-O Reading Rocket

-In 1989, Thaler was chosen to launch the Jell-O Reading Rocket in Lansing, Michigan This program was sponsored by General Foods USA and Jell-O Desserts.
+In 1989, Thaler was chosen to launch the Jell-O Reading Rocket in Lansing, Michigan.
+This program was sponsored by General Foods USA and Jell-O Desserts.
 He visited elementary schools throughout the country as one of the authors for the Jello Reading Rocket program for one year.

 The Black Lagoon series

-In 1989, a picture book called The Teacher From the Black Lagoon, written by Thaler and illustrated by Jared Lee, was published by Dodd, Mead & Company, Little Brown & Company, and Scholastic.
+In 1989, a picture book entitled The Teacher From the Black Lagoon, written by Thaler and illustrated by Jared Lee, was published by Dodd, Mead & Company, Little Brown & Company, and Scholastic.

-From 1989–2007, The Black Lagoon picture book series adds 20 more titles, with 3 of the titles receiving International Reading Children's Choice Awards: The Cafeteria Lady (1992), The Music Teacher (2001) & The Custodian (2002).
+From 1989 to 2007, The Black Lagoon picture book series adds 20 more titles, with 3 of the titles receiving International Reading Children's Choice Awards: The Cafeteria Lady (1992), The Music Teacher (2001) & The Custodian (2002).

 The series is made up of;